Message from the President:

 THANKS TO OUR SPONSORS!

-We would also like to thank our sponsors: Community Captain - United Association.
-Community Leaders - Wisconsin Talking Book and Braille Library; Rivco; Commerce State Bank; Froedtert Eye Institute and The Medical College of Wisconsin; and Music on the Move Plus.
-Community Partners - Park Bank Foundation; Peggie and Arol Sherwin; and Retina & Vitreous Consultants of Wisconsin.
-Community Supporters - Vision Forward Association, Eric Barbieri; Orthopaedic Associates; DeForest Leos Club; Wind Lake Lions; REPETE Corporation; Dr. Kim Stepien; Beyond Vision; Mega Rentals Inc.; Fredonia Lions Club; and Racine Danish Kringle.
+We would also like to thank our sponsors: Community Captain - Wisconsin Talking Book and Braille Library.
+Community Leaders Rivco; Commerce State Bank; Froedtert and The Medical College of Wisconsin Eye Institute; and Music On the Move Plus.
+Community Partners - Park Bank Foundation; Milwaukee Eye Care Consultants; and Retina and Vitreous Consultants of Wisconsin.
+Community Supporters - Vision Forward, Eric Barbieri; Wind Lake Lions; REPETE Corporation; Dr. Thomas Connor, Jr.; Fredonia Lions Club; and Racine Danish Kringle.

-Also, a special thank you to the many community sponsors and in-kind donors who made Sunday such a great day for so many.
+Also, a special thank you to the many community sponsors and in-kind donors who made it such a great day for so many.
 Racine Danish Kringle and Chris Heyer donated a HUGE quantity of delicious Kringles for breakfast and lunch.
-Vitner's Snacks in Chicago donated the potato chips, and the Muskego Walmart Vision Center donated cookies and water.
-Frank Sadowski from Reinhart Food Service donated 250 of our hot dogs.
-Thanks to Coca-Cola for supplying the bottled water.
+Vitner's Snacks in Chicago donated the potato chips, and the Grafton Target Store came through with our hot dogs, buns and cookies.

-Special thanks to two participants: As he has done the past six years, Taj Jordan and Music on the Move Plus donated many things for the event, and their staff could not have been more professional and supportive.
-Musician and Milwaukee favorite, Eric Barbieri of the Barbeez, donated his time to perform for us, as he has done for many years.
+Special thanks to two participants: As he has done the past nine years, Taj Jordan and Music on the Move Plus donated many things for the event, and their staff could not have been more professional and supportive.
+Musician and Milwaukee favorite, Eric Barbieri, donated his time to perform for us, as he has done for many years.
+Thanks as well to Paul Kronforst for emceeing, as well as sitting in as drummer on stage.

-We would like to give special recognition to the students at Brookfield Central High School for supplying the majority of our volunteers this year.
+We would like to give special recognition to the students at Brookfield Central High School for supplying the majority of our volunteers this year, and for Sophia Sun for serving as one of our Volunteer Coordinators.
+You guys were AWESOME!
 Also, the entire Emert Family (thank you Matt!) for serving as volunteers extraordinaire.
 And finally, a HUGE thank you to all the Team Captains, walkers, and volunteers!
 Your support, dedication, and energy made the day a true success.

 We appreciate EVERY DONATION and any level of fundraising our teams do, because it is a TEAM effort.
 But we also want to highlight the top Wisconsin VisionWalk teams and their captains for going above and beyond.
 These totals are still being added to as we enter checks.
 Congratulations on an amazing performance!